 Writing every day used to be an ideal, a goal.
-I thought that I must be getting somewhere if I improved my skill every day.
+I thought I must be getting somewhere if I improved my skill every day.
 I had to be.
-How else was I going to improve other than just writing more?
+How else was I going to get better?
 I'd write even if it wasn't good writing.
-To practice was to get better … Continue reading Writing Every Day
+To practice was to improve.
+It didn't matter what was on … Continue reading Writing every day

 Time had never been my friend.
 We hit it off a few times and got everything done, but that was rare.
 Most of the time, we fought and we fought hard.
-Every time Time knew I had something to do, especially when I was focusing on my writing, it made sure the hours ticked by … Continue reading A writer’s journey (part three) – time management
+Every time Time knew I had something to do, it made sure the hours ticked by faster than normal.
+In high school, Time made … Continue reading A writer’s journey (part three) – time management